ironbar/mnist_universe/docs/08_causality.md

 Again more histories about Fisher and the struggle between statistics and causation.

 Then explains the problem of estimating the salary of one person given the education and experience.
-The conclusion is that we need to design a causal model to estimate the effect.
+The conclusion is that we need to use a causal model to estimate the effect.
+We can test a causal model to see if the independence relations hold.

 #### The virtue of seeing your assumptions

-Very confusing, maybe I lost the meaning on the previous section.
+In this chapter it explains another method, I don't see the value because it is very confusing compared to the simple diagrams.

 #### Conterfactuals and the law